 Since its founding, the Center has run dozens of workshops in Seattle and around the country for teachers, parents, and other adults interested in facilitating philosophical dialogues with young people.
 Center staff often travel to other areas of the region and country to provide intensive training for schools, which might include, for example, a week of demonstration philosophy classes, afterschool workshops with teachers, programs for parents, and follow-up support over the succeeding year.

-The Center will be holding a three-day workshop on Philosophy in Schools from Tuesday June 26 through Thursday June 28, 2018, at the University of Washington, from 9:30 am—4 pm each day.
+The Center holds a three-day workshop on Philosophy in Schools each June at the University of Washington.

 This workshop is open to teachers and others interested in exploring how introducing philosophy can enrich student learning.
-Participants will learn about the history and methods of pre-college philosophy, and engage in philosophical discussions on topics such as: “What can we know?
+Participants learn about the history and methods of pre-college philosophy, and engage in philosophical discussions on topics such as: “What can we know?
 What makes something right or wrong?
 Are we free?
 What is a mind?
 How do we define happiness?”
-We will have sessions specifically for elementary school teachers and for middle/high school teachers, as well as sessions for the entire group.
-We plan that the workshop will be approved for 16 clock hours.
+The workshop is generally approved for 16 clock hours for Washington State teachers.

 Questions?
 Please contact Jana Mohr Lone at firstname.lastname@example.org